 Coach Jim McGannon has the experience and communications skills to impact players, parents, administrators and management alike.

-He played D-1 basketball and golf at Dartmouth College, followed by stints playing in Europe and also pro golf in North Carolina.
-But these achievements are not why choosing him as a speaker will resonate with those who attend.
+He played D-1 basketball and golf in the Ivy League at Dartmouth College, followed by stints playing in Europe and also professional golf in North Carolina.
+But these achievements are not why choosing him as a partner/consultant will resonate with those who attend.

 Coach is the 9th of 10 children.
 In that remarkable brood the concepts of competition, empathy, hard work, achievement, humor, patience and perspective were not only taught everyday but also lived and modeled by his parents and siblings.

 At the core of his training is his favorite 4 letter word: L-O-V-E. That ageless emotion must fit hand-in-glove with T-R-U-S-T.

 Whether you are a parent hoping for guidance in your child’s sports choices, a coach wanting to understand how to better motivate his players, an administrator trying to grasp how to build excellence into your organization or an executive striving to build a more competitive and sustainable workplace, love in some form or fashion must be present, sincere and encouraged.

 - D-1 at Dartmouth College (2 sports–basketball and golf)

 - European player (France), L’Equippe de Blois